 Google has released two new Password Checkup tools.
-The two new tools are free Chrome extension to the firm’s web browser which can now automatically warn users if their account details are detected to have been compromised in a cyber attack or data breach.
+The two new tools are free Chrome extension to the firm’s web browser, which can now automatically warn users if their account details are detected to have been compromised in a cyber attack or data breach.

-The first tool is the Password Checkup that can identify if you’re using a password that’s been exposed in a third-party data breach.
-The second tool is a feature called Cross Account Protection, this feature allows users to protect apps which you have signed into with your Google account
+The first tool is the Password Checkup which can identify if you’re using a password that’s been exposed in a third-party data breach.
+The second tool is a feature called Cross Account Protection; this feature allows users to protect apps that they have signed into with their Google account.

 The tools have been designed with the help of cryptography engineers at Stanford University.
 The firm claims that it had been built with privacy at its heart and will never reveal account information to Google.